WebOrigami/docs/content/async-tree/jsonKeys.md

 The JSON Keys protocol lets you make a site fully traversable so that users and programs can easily determine what files the site provides.

 We can think of a site as an asynchronous tree whose values can be retrieved via HTTP requests.
 Sadly, HTTP does not provide a way to list the keys of a subtree, so normally it is impossible to completely traverse a site's tree.
+[Sitemaps](/builtins/origami/sitemap.html) can play a role, but they're verbose, can get very large, and don't focus on what's available at a specific route.

 JSON Keys attempts to fill this gap in the simplest way possible.

 ## JSON Keys protocol